 What I like best is the trends feature so I can see how my hard work is making a difference.
 When I was paying off my debt, I would regularly pull up the chart that showed how much debt I had paid off to keep me motivated.
 Now, I use it to watch my net worth grow!

 Similar to Mint, Personal Capital allows you to create a dashboard of all your accounts.
 I’ve just started using it so don’t yet know if I like it better than I like Mint.
 I was having trouble adding my HSA account to mint, however, and so wanted to see if Personal Capital had few glitches.

-- Better Off with Jill Schlesinger: This is one of my favorite podcasts.
+- Jill on Money with Jill Schlesinger: This is one of my favorite podcasts.
 Jill provides useful advice, with most shows including a segment where she answers her listeners’ questions, but the bulk of each episode is focused on deeper issues relevant to the financial markets.
 My money is important to me and I like developing a better understanding of the context in which the market functions.

 - Retirement Answer Man: Host Roger Whitney focuses this podcast on people a few years out from retirement or who are already retired which I find helpful.
 After so many years focused on accumulation, spending at least a few minutes each week thinking about spending down my savings is a good use of time.

 - HerMoney with Jean Chatzky: Host Jean Chatzky is very much focused on women and money and brings on a lot of great guest to talk about issues unique to this group.